R0m1k3/LogiFlowManager/replit.md

 - July 09, 2025.
 Removed quantity display from order details modal, calendar, and orders table
 - July 10, 2025.
 Improved delivery modal with supplier-first workflow and order filtering
 - July 10, 2025.
 Relocated user profile and logout to bottom of sidebar for better UX
+- July 10, 2025.
+Replaced header user info with store selector for admins
+- July 10, 2025.
+Added ability for admins to view all stores or filter by specific store

 ## User Preferences